Harish4948/DevSecOps-/README.md

 # KodeKloud DevSecOps HandsOn

-#### A Repository tracking the progress of Implmenting a Secure Pipeline on Jenkins.
+#### A Repository tracking the progress of Implementing a Secure Pipeline on Jenkins.

 ```